rosell-dk/webp-convert/docs/converters.md

 - If [`nice`]( https://en.wikipedia.org/wiki/Nice_(Unix)) command is found on host, binary is executed with low priority in order to save system resources
 - Permissions of the generated file are set to be the same as parent folder

+#### The `size-in-percent` option
+This option sets the file size, *cwebp* should aim for, in percentage of the original.
+If you for example set it to *45*, and the source file is 100 kb, *cwebp* will try to create a file with size 45 kb (we use the `-size` option).
+This is an excellent alternative to the "quality:auto" option.
+If the quality detection isn't working on your system (and you do not have the rights to install imagick or gmagick), you should consider using this options instead. *Cwebp* is generally able to create webp files with the same quality at about 45% the size.
+So *45* would be a good choice.
+The option overrides the quality option.
+And note that it slows down the conversion - it takes about 2.5 times longer to do a conversion this way, than when quality is specified.
+Default is *off* (null)

+#### the `autofilter` option
+Turns auto-filter on.
+This algorithm will spend additional time optimizing the filtering strength to reach a well-balanced quality.
+Unfortunately, it is extremely expensive in terms of computation.
+It takes about 5-10 times longer to do a conversion.
+A 1MB picture which perhaps typically takes about 2 seconds to convert, will takes about 15 seconds to convert with auto-filter.
+So in most cases, you will want to leave this at its default, which is off.

+#### final words on cwebp
 The `cwebp` binary has more options than we cared to implement.
 They can however easily be implemented, if there is an interest.
 View the options [here](https://developers.google.com/speed/webp/docs/cwebp).

 The implementation is based on the work of Shane Bishop for his plugin, [EWWW Image Optimizer](https://ewww.io).
 Thanks for letting us do that!